aschollwoeck/aschollwoeck.github.io/hugo/content/posts/2022-09-20-starting-blogging-really.md

 I will blog about those here as well in the future.

 Now, those are some conflicting statements but I would like to keep up the motivation and not waste it.
-I know I don't have to forece myself and I can take time off if I want to - nonetheless I want to feel productive overall.
+I know I don't have to force myself and I can take time off if I want to - nonetheless I want to feel productive overall.
 And I think I am not as productive as I would like, in fact I know it.

 Coming back to Jordan, I started with a weekly plan - not too much, not too little with breaks in between.